 If you’re among the majority, then go ahead and enjoy your tea.
 You can even get creative and pair your tea with pastries or other desserts, using similar principles as with wine pairing.
 Why not join a tea of the month club to get your tea journey started?
 Such clubs are an amazing way to experience many types of tea.

-Is Tea Good For Your Health?
+Is Tea Good For You?

 - Types Of Tea